EthanShi-push/azureResume/README.md

 # Azure Resume Project
+This is my simple website practicing my experience with Azure service with example as Azure functions, blob storage, resource groups and Github Actions
 This project implements a full-stack web application designed to track the number of times a resume is viewed.
 It features a backend API built with .NET and a frontend developed with HTML/CSS and JavaScript, all hosted on Microsoft Azure.